gzachariadis/Python.Challenges/README.md

 ### [Check if Element in List](https://www.codewars.com/kata/57cc975ed542d3148f00015b/python)

+##### Objective

 You will be given an array a and a value x.
 All you need to do is check whether the provided array contains the value.

+##### Constraints

-Return true if the array contains the value, false if not.
+- Return true if the array contains the value, false if not.

 ```
 def check(seq, elem):